 end

-A central service cluster manages multiple customer clusters.
-Each customer cluster runs on hardware owned by the customer — whether that’s a mini PC at home, a server in an office, or rented hardware in a datacenter.
+A central service cluster manages a fleet of customer clusters.
+Each customer cluster runs on hardware the customer owns, whether that is a mini PC at home, a server in an office, or rented hardware in a datacenter.

-- Monitoring — Know when something breaks before the customer notices
+• Monitoring so something gets caught before the customer notices

 Running on Old Hardware